 Christopher Lott, Deputy General Counsel, 2024

-Rachel Satterfield, Vice President for Finance, 2024
+Rachel Satterfield, Vice President for Finance and Treasurer, 2024

 Others (without vote)